Last updated on May 21st, 2023 at 09:45 am

-Jonquil flower meaning has its roots in its discovery.
-Carl Linnaeus, a botanist, identified several Narcissus species in 1753.
+The jonquil flower has its roots in its discovery.
+Carl Linnaeus, a botanist, identified several narcissus species in 1753.
 The jonquil was one of them.
 The history of jonquils goes back even further.
 It was found in ancient Egyptian graves and is painted on the Pompeii walls.
 It is prominently featured in Greek mythology and many poems and writings of Ancient Greece.

 What does the Jonquil flower symbolize?

-Jonquil flower meaning and symbolization are pointed towards the most profound sentiments we can have.
+Jonquil flower’s meaning and symbolism are pointed towards the most profound sentiments we can have.
 These flowers are linked to the Greek myth of Narcissus, who fell in love with his reflection.

 The other significant jonquil flower meaning and symbolism include the myth of Persephone.
-The jonquil was believed to be the flower of the dead by the ancient Greeks.
+The ancient Greeks believed the jonquil to be the flower of the dead.
 It is believed it grew in the underworld.
 It is also a symbol of sorrow.

 In other parts of the world, like in the USA, people hold that jonquils won’t bloom if you point at them with your index finger.

-What do the various colors of the Jonquil flower mean?
+Meaning of the Jonquil flower colors

 Jonquil flower meanings will only be complete if their vibrancy and playfulness are kept out of the list.
 A yellow jonquil is often associated with spring and rebirth.
 It blooms right after the cold winter months.
 Thus, it can also embody resilience, persistence, overcoming hindrances, and victory.

 As with many white flowers, white jonquils symbolize purity.
 Like many other species of white flowers, white jonquils can be used to symbolize purity and a desire for transformation.

-Interesting facts and characteristics of the Jonquil flower:
+Interesting facts about the Jonquil flowers